 Ongoing heartburn is a symptom of many conditions, including esophagitis, which is inflammation of the esophagus.
 A number of conditions can cause esophagitis, some less serious than others.
 The highly skilled physicians at Long Island Gastroenterology Specialists offer advanced diagnostic testing to find the cause of your esophagitis so you get the right treatment.
-Call the office in North Wantagh, South Wantagh, or Garden City, New York, or book an appointment online today.
+Call the office in North Wantagh, or South Wantagh, New York, or book an appointment online today.

 Esophagitis is inflammation of the esophagus.
 Your esophagus is the tube that connects your mouth to your stomach.

 After you chew and swallow food, the muscles in the esophagus push it toward the stomach.
 Once at the stomach, the lower esophageal sphincter (LES) opens, allowing the food to pass into the stomach, and the LES quickly closes.

 When you have esophagitis, you may feel pain when you swallow, making it hard to eat.
 It may also feel like you have constant heartburn.

 You can develop esophagitis from any number of causes.
 The most common include:

 GERD is the most common cause of esophagitis.
 With GERD, the LES fails to fully close, allowing the acidic contents of the stomach to regurgitate up into the esophagus.